 5 Practical Tips to Help You Declutter Your Home

-Much has been written on the topic of de clutter and many tips offered.
+Much has been written on the topic of decluttering.
 When you start out, start with something easy, something you will be able to complete.
-Once you have made a start the feeling of success will spur you on to keep going.
+Once you have made a start, the feeling of success will spur you on to keep going.

-Remember that old saying Rome was not built in a day?
-It is good to remember when you start your de clutter project.
-If you are a list making person you may want to start with making a list of areas to de clutter.
-Put the smallest and easiest areas first and those requiring more time (and energy) last.
+Remember that old saying that Rome was not built in a day?
+It is good to remember when you start your decluttering project.
+If you are a list-making person, you may want to start with making a list of areas to declutter.
+Put the smallest and easiest areas first—and those requiring more time (and energy) last.

-Next to the areas write when you are going to do them.
-You can be general and simply nominate a time, like morning, afternoon or evening, or specific like Tuesday afternoon.
+Next to each area on your list, write when you are going to tackle them.
+You can be general and simply nominate a time, like morning, afternoon, or evening, or you can be more specific, like Tuesday afternoon.

-My list usually starts with drawers, kitchen drawers and laundry drawers.
-They do not take too long to go through and are surprisingly easy to tackle when one puts their mind to it.
+My list usually starts with drawers: kitchen drawers and laundry drawers.
+They do not take too long to go through and are surprisingly easy to tackle once I put my mind to it.

-For your bigger areas, like clothes, nick knacks and things we put away in wardrobes, chest of drawers or other places try a different approach.
+For your bigger areas, like clothes, knick-knacks, and things we put away in wardrobes, chest of drawers, or other places, try a different approach.
 You can use the method of getting four containers.
-Label the as follows:
+Label them as follows:

 - To keep.